thomashoullier/gamma-dev/README.md

 uniform variates.
 We use the in-built `random`.

 ## Histograms
-### General gamma
+### Gamma
-We generate histograms for the general gamma distribution with some shape and scale parameters (see [histograms](doc/histograms.lisp)).
+We generate histograms for the gamma distribution with some shape and scale parameters (see [histograms](doc/histograms.lisp)).

 ![gamma-histograms](doc/gamma-pdfs.svg)